niklasnson/TEN10-2017/TDDD12/kapitel1.md

 *Definition:* Relationship schema R is in 2NF if it is in 1NF and it does not have any non-prime attributes that are functionally dependent on a part of a candidate key.

+A relation that is in first normal form (1NF) must meet additional criteria if it is to qualify for second normal form.
+Specifically: a relation is in 2NF if it is in 1NF and no non-prime attribute is dependent on any proper subset of any candidate key of the relation.
+A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.

+A functional dependency on part of any candidate key is a violation of 2NF.
+In addition to the primary key, the relation may contain other candidate keys; it is necessary to establish that no non-prime attributes have part-key dependencies on any of these candidate keys.

 ``` sql
 [empid, dept, work%, empname]